24 months$71.76 paid upfront every 2 years

 Those claims are completely bogus.
 A VPN does not protect users against phishing, data leaks, abuse of data on social media, or hacking attempts and account takeovers.
 Enabling a kill switch does not magically make a VPN do those things either.

-Protection against those kinds of online dangers are very specific features provided by antivirus applications, and VPNCity does not provide those features in any of its clients.
+Protection against those kinds of online dangers are very specific features provided by the best antivirus applications, and VPNCity does not provide those features in any of its clients.
 A kill switch is there to cut your internet connection should the VPN connection drop out, ensuring you do not leak any unencrypted data to your ISP.
-This is highly important if you are downloading via BitTorrent, for example.

 A kill switch is an excellent and useful VPN feature that many people require and it is very sad to see the VPN lying about what it is for, with such blatant disregard to the facts.